teh-cmc/go-internals/chapter2_interfaces/README.md

 }
 ```

-As mentionned, an `interfacetype` is just a wrapper around a `_type` with some extra interface-specific metadata added on top.
+As mentioned, an `interfacetype` is just a wrapper around a `_type` with some extra interface-specific metadata added on top.
 In the current implementation, this metadata is mostly composed of a list of offsets that points to the respective names and types of the methods exposed by the interface (`[]imethod`).

 **Conclusion**